Can I avoid paying Stamp Duty? 2021 update.

 Stamp Duty Land Tax (SDLT) is a tax on property and land transactions.
 Unless you are a first-time buyer meeting certain criteria, you will be required to pay Stamp Duty if you buy a residential property for more than the current threshold in England or Northern Ireland.

-In Scotland you pay 'Land and Buildings Transaction Tax', and in 'Wales Land Transaction Tax'.
+In Scotland, you pay 'Land and Buildings Transaction Tax', and in Wales you pay 'Land Transaction Tax'.

-What is stamp duty mitigation?
+What is Stamp Duty mitigation?

 Inflating the value of fixtures and fittings

 One common way to reduce Stamp Duty is to pay for the fixtures and fittings of your new home separately.
 This reduces the price of the property, which in turn reduces the amount of Stamp Duty you owe on it.

 You should not be tempted to inflate the value of the fixtures and fittings.